Banks weigh on FTSE; charts signal sideways trade

 "(The) most important consequence is that the bank is now under the microscope ... at a very bad time where banks are used as scapegoats by politicians globally," analysts at Italian bank Mediobanca said in a research note, adding that they expect HSBC to face a $1 billion fine as well.

-Leading fallers for the fourth straight day, however, was security firm G4S (GFS.L), down 5.7 percent in volume nearly six and a half times its 90-day average, as it took a fresh hit from its Olympics contract troubles.
+Leading fallers for the fourth straight day, however, was security firm G4S, down 5.7 percent in volume nearly six and a half times its 90-day average, as it took a fresh hit from its Olympics contract troubles.

 Since the news broke, demand to borrow the company's stock by short-sellers had rocketed.